-St. John's has expanded the Toxicology program to include a Master of Science in Toxicology and a Doctor of meetings of professional organizations, including those hosted by the Society of Toxicology.
-"Immersion in professional meetings such as these shows our students that they're part of a larger body of scientists," Dr. Ford said.
+St. John's has expanded the Toxicology program to include a Master of Science in Toxicology and a Doctor of

 Vincent DePaul Lynch, Ph.D., founder of St. John's Bachelor of Science Program in Toxicology education in all aspects of toxicology, including analytical, medical and pharmaceutical, environmental, and regulatory toxicology.
 The students graduate with the ability to step directly into many career paths, and the curriculum has the prerequisites and background for medical and graduate programs."